RamanGodun/Firebase-with-riverpod/lib/core/base_modules/form_fields/Module README.md

 ```

----

-  ### 3. `FormzInput<T, E>`-based Validation
+  3. **`FormzInput<T, E>`-based Validation**

   This module uses `FormzInput` subclasses to encapsulate validation logic for each field.
 Each validator ensures input is both syntactically and semantically correct.

 Each input field has a corresponding validator (e.g. `EmailInputValidation`).
 They expose:
 - `.errorKey` — localizable key for error message
-- `.uiErrorKey` — returns errorKey only if field is dirty and invalid, used in all widgets to conditionally render error messages without flashing on pure/untouched fields.
+- `.uiErrorKey` — returns errorKey only if field is dirty and invalid, used in all widgets
+to conditionally render error messages without flashing on pure/untouched fields.

 This separation makes it easy to:
 - Keep logic and UI concerns separate
 - Avoid premature error display

   * Available Validators
 | Validator Class                  | Input Type       | Rules                                   |
 | -------------------------------- | ---------------- | ----------------------------------------|
 | `EmailInputValidation`           | Email            | Non-empty, valid email format           |